juliusgeo/OpenStreetMapPlotter.jl/README.md

 The styling for all the different object types is defined in styles.jl, which is composed of a few dictionaries that map OSM tags to Style objects.
 These dicts are accessible to the user, so you can easily change the styling as you wish.

 ### Planned Features
-	* ability to export to QGIS
+* Ability to export to QGIS
-	* better theming options
+* Better theming options

 ## Example
 ```julia